akhil-rana/telegramarr/README.md

 ## Features
 - Sends a media file to a specified Telegram group or chat when a movie is successfully downloaded and added to the Radarr library.
 - Splits the file into multiple 7z archives and sends them to Telegram to bypass the 2GB file size limit.
-- Coning Soon: Sonarr Support
+- Coming Soon: Sonarr Support

 ## Installation